carriegale2710/employee-creator/README.md

 - Setting up **GitHub Actions** was tricky—required many commits to get configs right.
 - Deployment went smoothly, but linking backend & frontend on AWS EC2 with a custom domain took some tweaking of security settings.
 - Maintaining TDD was a challenge under a tight deadline.
 Found a middle ground of implementing tests after testing in browser to be more rewarding due to lack of specifications - made writing tests first difficult.
+- Setting up Github Actions was a bit tricky in terms of config.
+Too many commits to test it.
+- Maintaining a cleaner git commit history and merging with multiple branches
 ---

 ## What I Learned